Melatonin: Does It Actually Work?

 Don’t take it if you’re pregnant or breastfeeding.
 There isn’t enough safety data for these groups.

 Be careful if you have a seizure disorder.
 Melatonin may lower the seizure threshold in some people.
+Some case reports suggest it increased seizure frequency in children.

 The Bottom Line